 Mix.
 I’m doing this by hand … working on those forearms of mine.

 The word “chopping” and the word “butter” just don’t seem to go together.
 I supposed my chilled butter warmed up a bit too much while we were prepping … cause my description would be more of a “mash.”
-Using any chopping/mashing style you choose … your butter needs to end up in little bits.
+Using any chopping/mashing style you choose, but your butter needs to end up in little pea-sized bits.

 Gently fold it into your nicely forming dough.

 Deanna recommended getting fresh blueberries and freezing them over night.
-I couldn’t agree more!
-Freezing them helps them not explode/burst when you add them to the dough.
+After trying this out, it’s the best tip ever.
+Freezing the blueberries helps them not explode/burst when you add them to the thick dough for making blueberry citrus scones.

 Now, can you guess how frozen blueberries behave?
-The sweat.
+They sweat.
 Naughty little things.
 Coating them in some flour will keep them from getting stuck in your dough and make them nice and pretty little berries.
-Kinda like powdering your nose.

 Form your dough into a ball and then press into a “disk” shape.
 Don’t ya just love photo examples?
 I’m a “visual” person, so when Deanna wrote “disk” shape I had to wrinkly my nose and scratch my noggin … but I got it!